JigglyTheDuck/swaptunes/docs/commands.md

 Parameters:

 - Type: Determines the general articulation or playing style of the notes.
 Possible values and their general interpretations might be:
-  - 12: Some form of accentuation or emphasis
+  - 12: The first argument is not used and is defaulted to 12
-- Intensity: Adjusts the intensity or depth of the selected articulation type.
-The exact effect of this parameter would depend on the articulation type but generally might affect the volume, attack time, or decay rate of the note.
+  - Velocity: Since the first parameter is set to default this is more or less analogous to volume.
     - accepted values: 0-15
-- Offset: Likely adjusts pitch or timing offset for the note.
-Negative values could represent a pitch bend down or a timing delay, while positive values might indicate a pitch bend up or timing advance.
-This parameter allows for fine-tuning of how each note interacts within the context of its articulation.
+  - Fade: Sets how quickly the node fades, negative values cause note overlap.
     - accepted values: a number between -7 to +7

 Example: `note_type 13, 4, -4`